Science educators use the Pioreactor to show their students hands-on biology

 How bioreactors work

-Students can be exposed to simple bioreactor principles: optical density, maintaining static environments, stirring, aeration, etc. We have also provided a cross section 3D print of the Pioreactor for a better understanding of how scattering works in the Pioreactor.
+Students can be exposed to simple bioreactor principles: optical density, maintaining static environments, stirring, aeration, etc.

 Students can also be introduced to some simple electrical engineering components as well: LEDs, photodiodes, Raspberry Pis, temperature sensors, motors and stirring, etc. The Pioreactor can easily be disassembled and reassembled by students.